Do you want to increase your net worth? Well, so did we. Let me tell you how we did it.

 (Side Note: If you’re looking for a budgeting tool specifically for couples, Zeta is an excellent option.)

 Eliminate Your Consumer Debt

 After being inspired by Dave Ramsey’s debt-crushing ways, we decided that becoming consumer debt-free would be an excellent way to increase our net worth.

 For me, I really hated having student loans and wanted them gone as soon as possible.
 My 6.8% interest rate did not help the process either.
 (Debt refinancing services like SoFi would have been huge for me back then!)

 Nicole loved her 2008 Audi A4 and thought it would be incredible to own it outright with no payments.

 Through our monthly Budget Party, we discovered we could eliminate both of these debts before the end of the year.
 This would require us to essentially live on my income and use Nicole’s to pay off the debt.

 The plan worked!
-We were consumer debt free by September 2011 and we were in the positive net worth territory to boot.
+We were consumer debt free by September 2011 and we increased our net worth into positive territory to boot.